Welcome to today's edition of the Rush 24-7 podcast.

 That's the argument against government expansion.

-The argument against government expansion is that it shrinks opportunity for everybody who doesn't work or have anything to do with government.
+In its simplest form, the argument against government expansion is that it shrinks opportunity for everybody who doesn't work or have anything to do with government.

 So now we've got circumstances here where we've got a president literally on the ropes.

-And the modern day Republican Party is acting like it's on defense, acting like it's to blame for all this, acting like it thinks, they think that everybody's blaming them for all of this.
+And the modern-day Republican Party is acting like it's on defense, acting like it's to blame for all this, acting like it thinks, they think that everybody's blaming them for all of this.

 What other explanation could there be?